Statin therapy in patients with heart failure

 Statin therapy is widely used for both the secondary and primary prevention of atherosclerotic cardiovascular disease.
 However, the randomized trials that have provided evidence of benefit have included few patients with heart failure (HF) [1,2].
 However, two major randomized trials, CORONA and GISSI-HF, have directly addressed this issue in patients with systolic HF.
 In addition, HF management is potentially complicated by the observation that low serum cholesterol is associated with worse outcomes.

 These issues will be reviewed here.
 The role of statin therapy in the broad group of patients with cardiovascular disease and the multiple mechanisms by which statins might act in addition to cholesterol lowering are discussed elsewhere.
-(See "Management of elevated low density lipoprotein-cholesterol (LDL-C) in primary prevention" and "Statins: Actions, side effects, and administration" and "Mechanisms of benefit of lipid-lowering drugs in patients with coronary heart disease" and "Management of low density lipoprotein cholesterol (LDL-C) in secondary prevention of cardiovascular disease".)
+(See "Management of elevated low density lipoprotein-cholesterol (LDL-C) in primary prevention of cardiovascular disease" and "Statins: Actions, side effects, and administration" and "Mechanisms of benefit of lipid-lowering drugs in patients with coronary heart disease" and "Management of low density lipoprotein cholesterol (LDL-C) in secondary prevention of cardiovascular disease".)

 SERUM CHOLESTEROL AND PROGNOSIS IN HF